AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-life example:

 Diagnostic Robotics’ AI-powered population health management platform enables value-based care by identifying patients at risk of preventable conditions.
-Through predictive analytics, it allows pinpointing care gaps and enables proactive intervention.
+Predictive analytics allows pinpointing care gaps and enables proactive intervention.

 It also integrates into health plans to enhance care management workflows, enable cost reductions, and improve ROI, achieving a 2.9x return.
-The platform supports improved health outcomes, such as a 24.9% reduction in emergency department event rates.5
+The platform supports improved health outcomes, such as a 25% reduction in emergency department event rates.9

 Designing targeted public health initiatives